OSC/ood-documentation/source/customization.rst

 Using Rails support for Internationaliation (i18n), we have added localization for some features of the Dashboard and the Job Composer.

 The default locale is "en".
 You can use a custom locale.
 To customize you can copy this file (or create a new file with the same stucture of the keys you want to modify) to ``/etc/ood/config/locales/en.yml`` and modify that copy.
-Translations for multiple apps should be merged into a single locale file.
+Translations for multiple apps may be merged into a single locale file.
 Translations that are not provided will be sourced from the app's default locale file.
 For example, if you want the locale to be French, you can create a ``/etc/ood/config/locales/fr.yml`` and then configure the Dashboard to use this locale by setting the environment variable ``OOD_LOCALE=fr`` where the locale is just the name of the file without the extension.
 Do this in either the nginx_stage config or in the Dashboard/Job Composer env config file.

+In each translation file the values that are most site-specific appear at the top.

 .. list-table:: OnDemand Locale Files
   :header-rows: 1